vedanivas/WatchParty/README.md

 ﻿# Watch Party Application

 ## Introduction
-Our project focuses on developing a YouTube Watch Party application using sockets for real-time communication and React for building the web interface.
+This project focuses on developing a YouTube Watch Party application using sockets for real-time communication and React for building the web interface.
 The primary goal is to enable users to watch videos together remotely while simultaneously chatting with each other.

 ## Specifications